 Almost never.
 US insurance plans treat androgenetic alopecia as cosmetic, which means the visit and the medication are both out-of-pocket.
 This is the same reason cash-pay telehealth has won in this category — there's no meaningful insurance benefit to navigate.

-HSA and FSA funds can usually be used for prescription medication for hair loss (finasteride, dutasteride, oral minoxidil) when prescribed by a licensed provider.
+HSA and FSA funds can usually be used for prescription medication for hair loss (finasteride, dutasteride, oral minoxidil) when prescribed by a licensed clinician.
 The visit fee sits in a gray area depending on your plan's rules — we provide a receipt you can submit.
 It's worth asking your plan administrator directly before committing.

 Subscription hair-loss services are optimized for retention, not for you.
 Auto-renewal keeps you paying even if you miss a month of pills, even if a dose isn't working, even if you've been meaning to cancel.
-The $45 flat model is the opposite — you pay when you actively decide to continue, and you control the pharmacy, the timing, and the medication cost.
+The cash-pay model is the opposite — you pay when you actively decide to continue, and you control the pharmacy, the timing, and the medication cost.

 Costco, Walmart, and independent pharmacies often beat chain prices.
 We'll e-prescribe to whichever pharmacy you choose.